 The best fare among ferries connecting Athens to Santorini is known as the "Blue Star", while SeaJet WorldChampion offers the high speed ferry, for a significantly higher cost.

 You cannot buy ferry tickets onboard, you must purchase them outside.
 You will be able to find them near Gate E7.
-This gate is quite close to the exit leading to the Athens Metro Station, also the bus arriving from the Athens Airport, the X96, has a stop nearby.
+This gate is quite close to the exit leading to the Athens Metro Station, also if you travel by bus from the Athens Airport, the X96 bus, has a stop nearby.

 The ferry tickets are sold only as "point to point" one ways.
 You can't purchase roundtrip.
 All are sold as individual rides, not a "ferry tour" ticket that stops in all of the islands.